 Here is a list of the different types of insurances you should carry and how they protect your client, your employees and yourself.

 What Insurance do I Need for a Small Cleaning Business?

 GENERAL LIABILITY INSURANCE

-Business liability insurance is coverage that protects your companies assets and pays for liabilities incurred because of business operations.
+Business liability insurance is coverage that protects your company’s assets and pays for liabilities incurred because of business operations.

-What that means for you as a cleaning business owner is it will cover costs for damage you or your employees caused while cleaning your clients house, up to your plans limits.
+What that means for you as a cleaning business owner is it will cover costs for damage you or your employees caused while cleaning your client’s house, up to the limits of your plan.
 It will cover the costs if something breaks or is damaged while you are cleaning.

-You will not want to be in a situation that your business is liable for damage and you can not afford to fix it.
-You will certainly loose that client.
-But on top of that they will tell all of their friends, co-workers and family members not to use your service.
+You will not want to be in a situation where your business is liable for damage and you can not afford to fix it.
+You will certainly lose that client.
+But on top of that, they will tell all of their friends, co-workers, and family members not to use your service.

 How much is liability insurance for a cleaning business?

-The factors that go into the cost of insurance for a cleaning business is the size of operations and amount of coverage you purchase.
-If you are a small cleaning business or solo cleaner, your liability insurance will be on the lower end of cost.
+The factors that go into the cost of insurance for a cleaning business are the size of operations and the amount of coverage you purchase.
+If you are a small cleaning business or solo cleaner, your liability insurance will be on the lower end of the cost.
 If you have multiple employees cleaning houses each day, your costs will be on the higher end.

 How much liability insurance should I buy for a cleaning business?